Ever wonder what I use every day? My favorite products, apps, and services? Well here you go, and all in one place!

 - Feedly – I’m still a bit sad about the death of Google Reader, but thankfully Feedly was there to match nearly all its features.
 It’s the basis of my RSS workflow, and the #1 source of my news at this point.

-- Spotify – After trying Rhapsody, and Rdio, I settled on Spotify as my streaming service of choice.
+- Spotify – After trying Rhapsody and Rdio, I settled on Spotify as my streaming service of choice.
 I get all the music I want for $10 a month.
-If your a student you can get it for $4.99 plus Hulu.
+If you’re a student you can get it for $4.99 plus Hulu.
 That’s hard to beat.
 I also love the curated playlists based on mood.
 You can follow me here.

 - PetFlow – If you have pets, Petflow is life-changing.
 Gone are the weekly trips to the pet store.
 Instead, pet supplies just show up at my door automatically.
 It’s like Amazon’s Subscribe and Save for pet stuff.
 (I’m also happy to report that they’ve started a referral program, so if you decide to sign up using this link, it will get us both $10 off.)